MahmoodAbuAwwad/Backend_application_deployment_over_docker_and_K8s/README.md

   docker run -d --name backend --net=host -e "PORT=3306" -e "HOST=192.168.204.226" mahmoodabuawwad/backend

-* if errors occured, u may need to execute the follwing to get the right permissions in mysql container
+* if any sql errors occured, u may need to change the permissions in mysql container
   - docker exec -it mysql mysql -p -u root
   - grant all privileges on backend.* to 'flask';
   - grant all privileges on backend.* to 'root';